hemantksingh/messup-learn/cloud/aws/EKS.md

 * **Fargate.** No nodes to see or patch.
 Fargate allocates a dedicated, right-sized virtual machine to run any given pod.
 No two pods share a VM or an operating system, so a container escape stops at the VM boundary.
 With no nodes there are no DaemonSets: node agents become sidecars, and logs leave through the built-in Fluent Bit log router.
 Images are not cached, so pods start slower.
 No GPUs.
 * **EKS Auto Mode** (since December 2024).
 AWS also manages the nodes: launching, replacing, Karpenter-based scaling, and the core add-ons (networking, DNS, storage, load balancing).
 You write pod specs and choose node pools.

-> Own view: the main value of Fargate is not having to pay the [hidden cost of operations](https://aws.amazon.com/blogs/containers/saving-money-pod-at-time-with-eks-fargate-and-aws-compute-savings-plans/) for the nodes.
+> Own view: default to the option with the least management overhead, especially for an early-stage business where go-to-market is the primary goal.
+Today that is Auto Mode, or Fargate where a VM per pod is worth its start-up cost.
+The main value is not paying the [hidden cost of operations](https://aws.amazon.com/blogs/containers/saving-money-pod-at-time-with-eks-fargate-and-aws-compute-savings-plans/) for the nodes.

 ## Authentication